-- A. Persons residing in PSH programs, including persons housed using HUD Veterans Affairs Supportive Housing (VASH) vouchers. - B. Persons residing in RRHD projects, funded in the FY2008 CoC Competition. - C. Persons residing in OPH housing, including persons in a GPD Transition in Place (TIP) project on the night of the count. - D. Persons counted in any location not listed on the HIC (e.g., staying in projects with beds/units not dedicated for persons who are homeless). - E. Persons temporarily staying with family or friends (i.e., "doubled-up" or "couch surfing"). - F. Persons residing in housing they rent or own (i.e., permanent housing), including persons residing in rental housing with assistance from a RRH project on the night of the count. - G. Persons residing in institutions (e.g., jails, juvenile correction facilities, foster care, hospital beds, detox centers).
+- A. Persons residing in PSH programs, including persons housed using HUD Veterans Affairs Supportive Housing (VASH) vouchers. - B. Persons residing in OPH housing, including persons in a GPD Transition in Place (TIP) project on the night of the count. - C. Persons counted in any location not listed on the HIC (e.g., staying in projects with beds/units not dedicated for persons who are homeless). - D. Persons temporarily staying with family or friends (i.e., "doubled-up" or "couch surfing"). - E. Persons residing in housing they rent or own (i.e., permanent housing), including persons residing in rental housing with assistance from a RRH project on the night of the count. - F. Persons residing in institutions (e.g., jails, juvenile correction facilities, foster care, hospital beds, detox centers).